School Science Lessons

 6. There are many alternatives to penetrative sex that allow partners to enjoy life together and not put the other partner at risk of STIs.

-People can enjoy each other sexually by dancing, playing games, hugging, massage and many kinds of fun activities without passing body fluids between partners.
+People can enjoy each other sexually by dancing, playing games, hugging, massage and other fun activities without passing body fluids between partners.

 7. Prevent Infection and Spread of STDs